wiljunior146/ChatHub-NestJs/README.md

 `For Swagger`
 ```
 The name of all DTO classes including entities must be unique because it will
-confused the Swagger even if the path or the imported class is not the same
+confused the Swagger even if the path of the imported class is not the same
-as long as the class name is the same.
+as long as the class name is.

 If the swagger dectected another DTO class with the same name it will
 still use the schema of the first one that is already fetched for the whole project.